The rapidly changing world and competitive job market will require you to develop an aptitude for complex communication and expert thinking.

 Employers supervising Jewell interns may use this form for their evaluation:Supervisor Performance Appraisal Form

 Scholarships and academic credit are available through our department's co-curricular activities.
-Contact Director of Debate Adam Testerman or Newspaper Advisor Dr. Robert Wells if you have questions.
+Contact Dr. Joshua Hoops for questions about the Gina Lane Debate Society or Dr. Robert Wells for information on the Hilltop Monitor Newspaper.